Last updated on September 11th, 2022 at 09:02 am

 If you’re travelling in East Africa, Swahili is a useful language to know, so I have written an English to Swahili guide to help you whilst you’re travelling in the region.

-Many people speak English, but knowing a bit of Swahili will go a long way and earn you a lot of respect from the locals.
+Many people speak English, but knowing a bit of the Swahili language (aka Kiswahili) will go a long way and earn you a lot of respect from the locals.

 Swahili is a really beautiful language and pretty easy to pick up the basics.
 It’s a bit like an easier, more flowy version of Arabic, invented to help the Arabic traders communicate with the Bantu-speaking Africans along the East African (Swahili) coast.

-Swahili is mostly spoken in Tanzania and Zanzibar, and to a lesser degree in Kenya, as well as some parts of Uganda, the DRC, and the surrounding countries.
+Swahili is mostly spoken in Tanzania and Kenya, as well as other countries, including parts of Uganda, Mozambique, the DRC, Rwanda, and Burundi.

 The ‘best’ Swahili is spoken in Tanzania and Zanzibar (East Africans talk about this often).
-In Kenya, more ‘pure’ Swahili is spoken in the coastal regions and Lamu, whilst further inland and in Nairobi, they often mix English words in, so the Swahili spoken there is called ‘Sheng’.
+In Kenya, more ‘pure’ Swahili is spoken in the coastal regions, whilst further inland and in Nairobi, they often mix English words in, so the Swahili spoken there is called ‘Sheng’.

 There’s a phrase… “Swahili was born in Tanzania, got sick in Kenya, died in Uganda and was buried in Congo’.
 Basically the further away from Tanzania you get, the worse grammatically the Swahili tends to be.

-And the emphasise of the word/phrase is usually on the second to last syllable.
+And the emphasis of the word/phrase is usually on the second to last syllable.
 In the phrase “Habari gani?” the emphasis would be on the “bar”.
-Swahili people often roll their R’s too.

 If the word starts with an M or N followed by a consonant (ie. Mzuri/Nzuri) the M pronounced like a very short mm, like when you are about to hum or the N would sound like a very short nn or un – kind of like you are trying to say the letter N, but without opening your mouth and keeping your tongue at the top behind your top teeth.